29th-pixel/ImageCaptionGenerator/README.md

 # ImageCaptionGenerator

-Generates what is happening in Image
+Generates a caption for an image